Powerlearnproject/se-assignment-day-2-git-and-github-Gift131/README.md

    - Push your local branch to the GitHub repository.

 4. Open a Pull Request:
    - On GitHub, navigate to the repository and you’ll see an option to compare and create a pull request.
-Click the "New Pull Request" button, select the branch you want to merge into (`main` or another branch), and the branch you’re merging from (`feature/new-feature`).
+Click the "New Pull Request" button, select the branch you want to merge into main or another branch), and the branch you’re merging from feature/new-feature.
    - Add a title and a description to explain what changes you’ve made and why.
    - Submit the pull request for review.